-• MUS 121 Music Theory I 3 0 0 4 This course provides an in-depth introduction to melody, rhythm, and harmony.
-Emphasis is placed on fundamental melodic, rhythmic, and harmonic analysis, introduction to part writing, ear-training, and sight-singing.
-Upon completion, students should be able to demonstrate proficiency in the recognition and application of the above.
-This course has been approved for transfer under the CAA as a premajor and/or elective course requirement. in analysis amases the child as a premayer amas 0.
-0.00 , MUS 122 Music Theory II 3 2 0 0 4 Prerequisites: State, MUS 121 This course is a continuation of studies beg gun in MUS 3 121.
-Em phasis is p laced on a dvanced melodic, rhythmic, and harmonic analysis and continued studies in part-writing, ear-training, and sight-singing.
+•

+MUS 121 Music Theory I 3 0 0 4

+This course provides an in-depth introduction to melody, rhythm, and harmony.
+Emphasis is

+placed on fundamental melodic, rhythmic, ear-training, and sight-singing.
+Upon comproficiency in the recognition and application transfer under the CAA as a premajor and pletion, stu dents shou bove.
+This ld be able course ha to demons trate

+MUS 122 Music Theory II 3 2 0 0 4

+Prerequisites: State, MUS 121

+This course is a continuation of studies beg gun in MUS 3 121.
+Em phasis is pl laced on a dvanced

+melodic, rhythmic, and harmonic analysis and continued studies in part-writing, ear-training, and sight-singing.
 Upon completion, students should be able to demonstrate proficiency in the recognition and application of the above.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.